MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-warehouse.md

 **Applies to:** [!INCLUDE [fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

-In this tutorial, you will create a [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)].
+In this tutorial, learn how to create a [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)].

 > [!NOTE]
 > This tutorial forms part of an [end-to-end scenario](tutorial-introduction.md#data-warehouse-end-to-end-scenario).
-In order to complete this tutorial, you must first complete the [Create a Microsoft Fabric workspace](tutorial-create-workspace.md) tutorial.
+In order to complete this tutorial, you must first complete the [Create a workspace](tutorial-create-workspace.md) tutorial.

 ## Create a warehouse

-In this task, you will create a warehouse.
+In this task, learn how to create a warehouse.

 1. Ensure that the workspace you created in the [first tutorial](tutorial-create-workspace.md) is open.